-A series of questions is asked starting from the most effective treatment of a risk, which is elimination, and working down the triangle to the least effective, which is personal protective equipment.
+A series of questions are asked, starting from the most effective treatment of a risk, which is elimination and working down the triangle to the least effective, which is personal protective equipment.
 These questions are:

-Elimination - Is it possible to re-design the project or task to eliminate the risk?

-Substitution - Is it possible to substitute materials, equipment or process with less hazardous ones?

-Engineering/Isolation - Is it possible to provide physical, engineered barriers to isolate the hazard from people?

-Administration/Training - Are there policies, standards and standard working procedures in place to minimise the risk?

-Personal Protective Equipment (PPE) - Should PPE be used as additional protection?
+- Elimination Is it possible to re-design the project or task to eliminate the risk? - Substitution Is it possible to substitute materials, equipment or processes with less hazardous ones? - Engineering/Isolation Is it possible to provide physical, engineered barriers to isolate the hazard from people? - Administration/Training Are there policies, standards and standard working procedures in place to minimise the risk? - Personal Protective Equipment (PPE) Should PPE be used as additional protection?